 Clearly, a person who experiences constant anxiety may suffer from a burden of neurotoxic accumulations, such as mercury, aspartame, industrial cleaners, or even pesticides.
 For long-term relief, the toxic burden has to be removed.
 A study authored by O’Neal and Zheng, published in Current Environmental Health reports that toxic exposure to manganese can resemble the symptoms of Parkinson’s disease.
 Manganese, like many toxic substances, tends to build up in the fatty tissues, hair, and bones until it can be purged from the system through chelation or other means for relief.16,17

 Can Pesticides Create Anxiety?

 Consider how pesticides work.
-A grasshopper may encounter a toxic insecticide that is designed to kill it.
-The following summarizes how the process works:
+A grasshopper may encounter a toxic insecticide that is designed to kill it.13,14,15 The following describes how the process works:

 The toxin gets absorbed through the grasshopper’s exoskeleton.

 The toxin moves through the body and enters the nervous system.

 The poison (pesticide) molecules cause the acetylcholine channels of the grasshopper’s nervous system to stay in the “open” position longer than normal, causing hyperexcitability and tremors.